sashafierce/HangManGameWebsite/README.md

 >Place the contents of the repository "HangTheMan" in the htdocs folder of xamp directory in C directory then open any web browser.

-Type "localhost/homepage.html" in place of url and navigate.
+>Type "localhost/homepage.html" in place of url and navigate.

 >My database table has four columns namely : user_id ,username , email , password .

->It was tested using the following sql commands and the same can be used to check the website's working   :
+The following sql commands were used for testing :

 >CREATE DATABASE `dbtest` ;
 >CREATE TABLE `dbtest`.`users` (